 Provided that all the conditions have been met, the current guardianship agreement will be terminated on 1 April 2015.

 The main objectives when considering the future of the site were:

 - How to conserve the building and guarantee its future protection

-- to ensure the building is re-used as a living monument in a manner consistent with its history and cultural significance
+- Ensure that it is re-used as a living monument, in a manner consistent with its history and cultural significance

 Past planning applications for consent to bring the Old Castle into use have not been granted.
 View supplementary documents.